 The story has changed a lot since it was originally told, with many making the story a little more family-friendly.
 The Little Red Riding Hood PDF which we offer here was found in a children’s book called the Children’s Hour With Red Riding Hood and Other Stories which was published in 1922.
 In this version of the story, both Little Red Riding Hood and her granny survive the attack by the big bad wolf.
 However, the wolf isn’t quite so lucky!

 - Little Red Riding Hood Q&A

 - Who’s Afraid Of The Big Bad Wolf

 Little Red Riding Hood PDF

-You can download your free copy of the Little Red Riding Hood PDF by clicking the button found below.
-Depending on what device you are using the PDF will either open in a new tab or it will download to your device.
+You can download your free copy of the Little Red Riding Hood PDF by clicking the button below.
+Depending on what device you are using, the PDF book will either open in a new tab or download to your device.

 Is The Little Red Riding Hood PDF Free To Download?

 Yes, it is!
 Little Red Riding Hood is a European fairytale bedtime story that has been told for many generations.
 This particular version was published in 1922 and so it is freely available in the public domain.
 Because it is now in the public domain, it is completely free to download and read.
 We hope you enjoy it!

 What Is The Difference Between Little Red Riding Hood And Little Red Cap?